pniedzielski/StreamController-OBSLiveSplitOnePlugin/README.md

 * Cycling through comparisons
 * Toggling between in-game timing and RTA timing
 * Pausing the timer and undoing all timer pauses
+* Saving your splits to disk

-In the future we plan to support saving splits, updating the current split and layout files, and configuring auto-splitters.
+In the future we plan to support updating the current split and layout files, and configuring auto-splitters.

 ## Requirements
 This plugin uses the OBS websocket interface to interact with a